Table of Contents

 Move.
 I make sure that I get up and move periodically.
 Traditional therapy approaches suggest things like setting a timer across the room that you just get up to stop and reset every 20 minutes or so.
 I use the timer and movement reminders on my Fitbit to remind me.

 If you’d like stronger relief place a vapocoolant patch like IcyHot on the spot.
 It will offer a lot of relief, even though your pain is usually above the spot of the trigger point.
-Putting over the pain will offer some relief but won’t work as well as covering the trigger point.
+Putting the patch over the pain will offer some relief.
+However, it won’t work as well as covering the trigger point.
 You can get these on Amazon.

 Even though this will offer nice relief, stay with those chest stretches to fix the long-term problem.

 Stretches and Exercises for Longer-Lasting Relief:

 The stretches below are a great start and will really help.
-Gentle persistent exercises to build you back are a nice continuation in that direction.
+Gentle, persistent exercises to build you back are a steady continuation in that direction.
 Just a few minutes every other day of lunges, supermans, Aquamans, deadlifts, and hyperextensions help to create healthier, better-balanced bodies.
-I started employing these strategies almost 20 years ago and it made a huge difference in getting rid of my nagging back pain.
+I started employing these strategies almost 20 years ago, and it made a huge difference in getting rid of my nagging back pain.

 If you’ve had an acute injury to this muscle, like a dog pulled you with the leash, this stretch will help to lengthen out the lower trapezius.

 If you can get some help, have a friend rub along the edge of the lower trapezius with ice before doing the stretch shown above.
 Start at the top corner of the shoulder blade.
-Continue icing along the inside of the taut edge that runs down to the spine at the base of your ribs where I’ve highlighted in pink.
-There is usually a tough little ridge there when this trigger point is along the inside edge of this band.
+Continue icing along the inside of the taut edge that runs down to the spine at the base of your ribs.
+In this image, I’ve highlighted that muscular edge in pink.
+The active trigger point is along the inside edge of this band.